stonepros/stone/doc/rados/operations/health-checks.rst

 If the pool is being used by a custom application 'foo', you can also label via the low-level command::

-  ceph osd pool application enable foo
+  stone osd pool application enable foo

 For more information, see :ref:`associate-pool-to-application`.